The Dow Jones Industrial Average returned -5.97% in 2018. Using a calculation including dividend reinvestment, the Dow Jones returned -3.48% in 2018.

 - Dow Jones Industrial Average Dividend Reinvestment Calculator

-A look at DJIA performance with reinvested dividends all the way back to 1896.
-Unlike this article, it has monthly resolution and uses monthly averages of closing price.
+DJIA performance with reinvested dividends back to 1896.
+It has monthly resolution and uses monthly averages of closing price.

 - Dow Jones Industrial Average Historical Return Calculator

-Using the same monthly data as the return calculator, this calculator works on your choice of timeframes.
-Enter "lengths of time" and we'll crunch the best, worst, and quantiles of stock returns.
+This calculator works on your choice of timeframes.
+Enter "length of time" and we'll crunch the best, worst, and quantiles of stock returns.
 Includes inflation, dividends, and price returns.

 See DJIA returns in other years: